achmadsyarif252/achmadsyarif252/README.md

 # Hi there 👋

-I'm Achmad Syarif, a Mobile Appilication Developer currently interning at PT Tele Cexup Indonesia as an Android Developer And IOT Integrator (self claim xd) as well ass 3rd year college student at Universitas Negeri Jakarta in informatics education major
+I'm Achmad Syarif, a Mobile Appilication Developer currently interning at PT Tele Cexup Indonesia as an Android Developer And IOT Integrator (self claim xd) as well as 3rd year college student at Universitas Negeri Jakarta in informatics education major

 #### Connect with me: